torchbox/wagtail-grapple/docs/general-usage/settings.rst

 Settings
 ========

-Configuration for Wagtail Grapple is all namespaced inside a single Django setting, named ``GRAPPLE``.
+Wagtail Grapple configuration is namespaced inside a single ``GRAPPLE`` Django setting.

 For example your project's ``settings.py`` file might include something like this: